The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: Face Representation

-More recently, some methods go further with the classification supervision for face representation learning.
-In order to improve the generalization on various test conditions, Shi~\textit{et al.}~\cite{shi2020universal} presented a confidence-aware softmax loss to emphasize on hard samples and split the feature representation into sub-embeddings for learning complementary information.
-To learn the inherent grouping information, ~\textit{i.e.,} each group contains a set of people whose faces have common characteristics, GroupFace~\cite{Kim2020GroupFaceLL} introduced a feature aggregation method to combine the features from two perspectives.
-The first one comes from the branch that can be regarded as the original representation of individual face; the second one comes from the branch of self-grouping which indicates to which group does this face belong most likely.
-Such a scheme facilitates the representation learning with classification objective in a wide range of identities that includes various characteristics.
-Moreover, Cao~\textit{et al.}~\cite{Cao2020DomainBF} proposed a domain balancing mechanism to address the long-tailed domain distribution problem.
-Specifically, they presented a feature enhancement module to extract domain related features, and a domain balancing margin to optimize the feature of the tail domains.
-For alleviating the performance degradation of low-bit quantified model of face representation, Wu~\textit{et al.}~\cite{Wu_2020_CVPR} regarded the quantization error as the combination of class error and individual error, and proposed a rotation consistent margin loss to reduce the latter error which is more critical for face representation.
-Some recent works, such as PFE~\cite{Shi2019ProbabilisticFE} and DUL~\cite{Chang2020DataUL}, proposed to take into account the data uncertainty for modeling deep face representation, in order to address the problem of uncertainty caused by low quality face images.
+More recently, many methods~\cite{Hu2019NoiseTolerantPF,Zhong_2019_CVPR,wang2019co,Luo2016FaceMC,shi2020universal,Kim2020GroupFaceLL,Cao2020DomainBF,Wu_2020_CVPR,Shi2019ProbabilisticFE,Chang2020DataUL} go further with the classification supervision for face representation learning.
+Some of them~\cite{Hu2019NoiseTolerantPF,Zhong_2019_CVPR,wang2019co} focus on the noise-robust face representation learning, and some of the others~\cite{Luo2016FaceMC,Wu_2020_CVPR} tackle the issue of performance degradation of low-bit quantified model.
+Wu~\textit{et al.}~\cite{Wu_2020_CVPR} regard the quantization error as the combination of class error and individual error, and propose a rotation-consistent margin loss to reduce the latter error which is more critical.
+Besides, PFE~\cite{Shi2019ProbabilisticFE} and DUL~\cite{Chang2020DataUL} propose to take into account the data uncertainty for modeling deep face representation, preventing from the uncertainty issue caused by low quality face images.